This article describes how to automate custom tasks. It contains the following topics:

 How to automatically create an invoice task as soon as a contract is signed?

-As one of the numerous use cases, we will automatically create a new invoice task when a sales contract is fully signed.
+- As one of the possible use cases, we will automatically create a new invoice task when a sales contract is fully signed.

-Here is a short video tutorial of the automation setup:
+- Here is a short video tutorial on the automation setup:

 How to set up a custom task automation with Contractbook?